-- 7. Width of the starting gate: min.
-40 m. - 8.
-Advertising on the starting gate is at the discretion of the FIM Championship Promotor. - 9.
-The provisions of the current FIM Championship Promotor's Organisers Manual also apply and must be respected.
+- 8. Width of the starting gate: min.
+40 m. - 9.
+Advertising on the starting gate is at the discretion of the FIM Championship Promotor.

-- 7. Width of the starting gate: min.
-30 m. - 8.
+- 8. Width of the starting gate: min.
+30 m. - 9.
 Advertising on the starting gate is at the discretion of the organiser.

-47.4.8 Starting Gate Area
+4.8 Starting Gate Area

-- 1. The starting gate area should be on a horizontal, easy accessible area and have adequate surface water drainage. - 2.
+- 1. The starting gate area should be on a horizontal, easily accessible area and have adequate surface water drainage. - 2.
 The area in front and behind the starting gate must be prepared in a consistent manner providing conditions as equal as possible for all riders placed on the same row.
-Grooming in front of the starting gate is not allowed. - The area behind the starting gate is restricted and to the riders, team staff, the essential officials and/or staff of the FIM Championship Promoter, TV camera crews and photographers. - 4.
-The area in front of the starting gate is restricted to the essential officials and/or staff of the FIM Championship Promoter, TV camera crews and photographers.
+Grooming in front of the starting gate is not allowed. - The area behind the starting gate is restricted and to the riders, team staff, the essential officials and/or staff of the FIM Championship Promoter, TV camera crews and photographers. - The area in front of the starting gate is restricted to the essential officials and/or staff of the FIM Championship Promoter, TV camera crews and photographers.